jackbalo/gndesktop/readme.md

 🔒 Encryption

-1️⃣ Enter your plaintext message.
+1️⃣ Enter your plaintext message or upload a document.
 2️⃣ Provide a 12-letter key (alphabets only).
 3️⃣ The app arranges text column-wise and extracts it row-wise.
-4️⃣ The encrypted text is grouped into sets of five characters.
+4️⃣ The encrypted text is displayed and can be downloaded.

 🔓 Decryption

-1️⃣ Enter the encrypted text.
+1️⃣ Enter the encrypted text or upload a document.
 2️⃣ Use the same key for decryption.
 3️⃣ The app reconstructs the table and extracts the original message.